saikatm/gigabyte-b360m-d3h-hackintosh-efi/README.md

-# My Github Page for Clover Folder

-Hackintosh Mojave Installation Guide for Gigabyte B360M D3H Hackintosh & Clover EFI Folder
+#Hackintosh Mojave Installation Guide for Gigabyte B360M D3H Hackintosh & Clover EFI Folder

 ⚠️  **Please Read the whole readme file for better understanding.
 Also I will share some tips and tricks.**